ORNL-Fusion/DIV3D/README.md

 [3] J.D.
 Lore, et al., "Measurement and modeling of magnetic configurations to mimic overload scenarios in the W7-X stellarator", Nuclear Fusion 59 (2019), 066041.
 DOI: 10.1088/1741-4326/ab18d1

-This product includes software developed by the University of California, San Diego and its contributor.